GlowskiBroski/PhoenixClient/README.md

 Is the client safe?
 Yes.
 You are free to look through all of the code and assess for yourself :)

 # Installation
-  - The latest release is for 1.21 **NOT 1.20.6**.
+  - The latest release is for 1.21 **NOT 1.20.6** Yes, 2B2T allows you to use 1.21, even if its still on 1.20.6.
 Make sure you install the correct version of fabric
   - Download the fabric installer and install the latest version corresponding to the client version: https://fabricmc.net/use/installer/
      - Fabric API is NOT required for PhoenixClient
   - Download the PhoenixClient.jar from the Releases tab.
 Place this into the `.minecraft/mods` folder